klohner/honeywell-wireless-doorbell/README.md

 looks like two separate, simultaneous, out-of-phase OOK transmissions 100 kHz away from each other, at 916.75 MHz and and 916.85 MHz.

-If you choose to visually look at only one of those frequencies as an OOK transmission, it may make sense to choose the higher 916.85 MHz frequency, since its phase will represent a "LOW" symbol as a low level on the waveform, and a "HIGH" symbol will look like a high level.
+If you choose to visually look at only one of those frequencies as an OOK transmission (such as with SDR# or gqrx), it may make sense to choose the higher 916.85 MHz frequency, since its phase will represent a "LOW" symbol as a low level on the waveform, and a "HIGH" symbol will look like a high level.